DEV-5/MY_NOTES/Linux_Embedded_development.md

   3. ##### Read-ahead IO:

-     1. Read-ahead is a feature supported by most filesystem through which app programs can request FS to pre-fetch specified file data into IO cache even before the process needs it.
+     1. Read-ahead is a feature supported by most file system through which app programs can request FS to pre-fetch specified file data into IO cache even before the process needs it.
      2. Programs can initiate read ahead operations though any of the following methods
      3. `readahead()` populates the page cache with data for a file so that subsequent reads from that file will not block on disk IO.
      4. To get the size of the file
-        1. `int stat(const char *path, struct stat* buff);`
+        1. `int stat(const char *path, struct sWTERMSIGtat* buff);`
         2. `int fstat(int fd, struct stat * buf);`

      ```mermaid